Alia5/FSE/README.md

 # FSE #

-FSE (FlatSpot-Engine) is a (work in progress) cross platform 2D-Toolkit built on top of SFML and Box2D which could be used for Games and alike.
+FSE is a (work in progress) cross platform 2D-Toolkit built on top of SFML and Box2D which could be used for Games and alike.

 FSE is mainly created as a side project out of personal interest.